ipfs/ipfs-docs/docs/README.md

 ## Be part of the IPFS community

 IPFS has a bustling community of designers, developers, writers, and activists who are all helping to improve the project.
-You can join in by attending a local meetup, helping out at a conference, or chatting online through the `#ipfs` IRC channel, or on [the IPFS forum](https://discuss.ipfs.io/).
+You can join in by attending a local meetup, helping out at a conference, chatting online through the `#ipfs` [IRC channel](/community/irc), or joining a discussion in [the IPFS forum](https://discuss.ipfs.io/).

 [Find out more in the Community section →](/community/)